The Frozen obsession continues at our house so we created DIY Elsa gloves for Frozen inspired gross motor and fine motor pretend play!

 These are the same rainbow scarves we used last week for our Fine Motor Rainbow Ball.
 We've been having endless gross motor fun with them!

-Our toddler D wanted to play, too!
+Our toddler wanted to join us.
 "Me Elsa, too!" he said.
 The cold never bothered him either!

 What a great way to get energy out while we are stuck inside!
 I couldn't take enough of these fun action shots.
 Holding on to the scarves, pulling the gloves off, and throwing them was also fun fine motor work for her!